 In scientific documents you will use references to other reports like for example (Author, 20xx).
 This reference is managed as part of the report’s sources.
 The bibliography is the last section of the report and formatted following ISO690.
 It is generated automatically.

-In case a report is written by several authors or reviewed you may find comments in the report.
+In case a report is written by several authors or reviewed you may find comments and track changes in the report.

 Content